oracle-livelabs/oci/oci-stack-monitoring-peoplesoft/1setup-profile/setup-profile.md

 # Set Up OCI User, Policies, Groups

 ## Introduction

+This process is followed when customers want to setup their own group,policy,dynamic group.

 In this lab, we'll provision the required OCI service requirements as part of resource discovery and monitoring.
 We will create a user, groups, policies and also add dynamic groups.

-Estimated Time: 15 minutes
+Estimated Time: 20 minutes

 ### Objectives

 To set up the required profile on the OCI tenancy, you will:

-*  Create a local user
+*  Create a local user account
 *  Create a group
 *  Create policies
 *  Create dynamic groups